-Available Assistance Award Criteria Amounts Available Tennessee HOPE Scholarship Tennessee resident by September 1 of senior year in an eligible high school.
+Available Award Criteria Amounts Assistance Available Tennessee HOPE Scholarship Tennessee resident one year prior to application deadline in an eligible high school.
 First time applicants must be entering freshmen.
 Students must be admitted to and enrolled at least half-time in an eligible Tennessee postsecondary institution no later than 16 months following graduation from high school, home school or GED program.
 Minimum unweighted 3.0 GPA OR 21 ACT (980 SAT).
 Home school graduates: 21 ACT (980 SAT Math and Critical Reading only) or 525 GED.
-Renewal criteria: must have cumulative GPA of 2.75 after 24 attempted hours; must have a minimum cumulative GPA of 3.0 after 48,72,96, and 120 attempted semester hours Up to \$4,000 at an eligible four-year Tennessee postsecondary institution; awards to part-time students are prorated.
+Renewal criteria: must be enrolled full time and have cumulative GPA of 2.75 after 24 and 48 attempted hours; must have a minimum cumulative GPA of 3.0 after 72 attempted semester hours and thereafter or if the cumulative gpa is between 2.75-2.99 and the semester gpa is at least a 3.0, then must be enrolled full-time and eligibility will be checked after each semester.
+Up to \$4,000 at an eligible four-year Tennessee postsecondary institution; awards to part-time students are prorated.
 Scholarship awards based on available funding from State Lottery.
-General Assembly Merit Scholarship and 120 attempted sentester hours Must be HOPE eligible.
+General Assembly Merit Scholarship Must be HOPE eligible.
 Minimum weighted 3.75 GPA and 29 ACT (1280 SAT Math and Critical Reading only).
 Home school students must have the minimum ACT/SAT scores stated above AND complete 12 college credit hours (at least 4 courses, excluding P.E.) with a minimum 3.0 GPA at a Tennessee college or university while they are enrolled in a home school program.
 Renewal criteria: Same as Tennessee HOPE Scholarship. \$1,000 supplement to the Tennessee HOPE Scholarship; awards to part-time students are prorated.
 Scholarship awards based on available funding from State Lottery.
 Aspire Award Must meet HOPE Scholarship requirements and parents' or independent student's and spouse's adjusted gross income must be \$36,000 or less on the IRS tax form.
 Renewal criteria: Same as Tennessee HOPE Scholarship.
-Student may receive either Aspire Award or General Assembly Merit Scholarship (GAMS) but not both. \$1,500 supplement to the Tennessee HOPE Scholarship; awards to part-time students are prorated.
+Student may receive either Aspire Award or General Assembly Ment Scholarship (GAMS) but not both. \$1,500 supplement to the Tennessee HOPE Scholarship; awards to part-time students are prorated.
 Scholarship awards based on available funding from State Lottery.
 Tennessee HOPE Access Grant Minimum unweighted 2.75 GPA and 18 ACT (860 SAT Math and Critical Reading).
 Parents' or independent student's and spouse's adjusted gross income of \$36,000 or less.
 May be eligible for Tennessee HOPE Scholarship in the second year by meeting HOPE Scholarship renewal criteria. \$2,750 at an eligible four-year Tennessee postsecondary institution; Scholarship awards based on available funding from State Lottery.